 Another problem with the question “should I buy Oil Company A or Pharma Company B?” is it completely ignores the issue of time horizon.
 Do you plan on holding this stock forever?
 For three years?
 For one year?
 For a couple of quarters?
 A day?
 As Cliff Asness is fond of saying, you don’t want to be a momentum investor on a value investor’s time horizon.

 I consider myself a value-oriented investor, but I would bet on momentum over value for short time periods.
 In response to a question about performance evaluation, I once told a colleague I would be comfortable owning a certain mutual fund for the next 20 years, but not for the next 5.
 My statement was met with uncomfortable silence.
-From his reaction you would think I had spoken a koan.
-(I guess maybe I did)
+From his reaction you would think I had spoken a koan. (maybe I had)

 I could go on by delving into financial statement analysis, but that’s beside the point.
 By using “should I by Oil Company A or Pharma Company B?” as a jumping off point you are skipping steps.
 You are making a security selection decision divorced from any larger context or purpose.

 Now, the purpose of this blog is not to admonish people for gambling.
 I enjoy the occasional negative expectation game as much as the next person.
 However, it is hazardous to your wealth to conflate gambling and investing.

 Today the mutual fund industry is a multi-trillion dollar business.
 It is amazing to think these structures, and other innovations we think of as “modern,” such as asset-backed securities, have their origins in the 18th century.

 The material in this post is summarized from an article contained within a 2016 collection of essays, Financial Market History: Reflections on the Past for Investors Today, from the CFA Institute Research Foundation.
 Specifically, this material is from Chapter 12, “Structured Finance and the Origins of Mutual Funds in 18th-Century Netherlands,” by K. Geert Rouwenhorst.